fzd9752/Portfolio/README.md

 #### Work Experience

 - __Translator (Part-time)__ | <small>01,2016 - Current</small>
-  _Vilnat SL_
+  > Vilnat SL

   I'm glad to work for this Spanish company, which has years of experience of trading meat with China.
 I translate contracts and products information to help the company attract more opportunity.

 - __Marketing Executive (Part-time)__ | <small> 07,2015 - 11,2015 </small>
-  _Energy Savings UK_
+  > Energy Savings UK

   It was a enjoyable experience to work for _Mark Nangle_ and his company.
 I'm grateful to have this chance to join in a environment-concerned company and learn __marketing__ skills.
 My main duties in this position are:
-  - Manage online social media -- Facebook and - Twitter.
+  - Manage online social media - Facebook and Twitter.
-  - Edit and Design promotional material -- leaflet, post, brochure and presentation .
+  - Edit and Design promotional material - leaflet, post, brochure and presentation .

 - __Intern__ | <small>03,2013 - 01, 2014</small>
-  _Benxi Hospital of Traditional Chinese Medicine_
+  > Benxi Hospital of Traditional Chinese Medicine

   A rare learning experience and challenging time.
 My mentor was Yan LUO - a famous and welcomed expert.
 It was a trully challenge to assist she to treat average _30_ patients, some days more than _50_ each morning, and handle the paperwork each day.
 I advanced my professional abilities and learnt how to __manage work stress__ through this experience.
 What's more was to learn to __listen__ and __empathising__ people sincerely。

 ---